-Examples of the former include Antediluvians and Caine from Vampire The Masquerade, Harlequin from Shadowrun, and Stone from the first edition of Deadlands.
+Examples of the former include Antediluvians and Caine from Vampire: The Masquerade, Harlequin from Shadowrun, and Stone from the first edition of Deadlands.
 In later editions, Stone gets stats, but he gets a special ability that leaves him effectively invulnerable anyway.
 Likewise, Harlequin was given stats in the recent Street Legends sourcebook, although the sheer amount of defensive abilities he has makes him effectively invincible anyway.

 The Ur Example of the latter may be the original Dragonlance D&D modules NPCs were all fully statted, but the GM was instructed to arrange a last-minute escape and/or a Never Found the Body situation whenever necessary to preserve someone for future plot.
 The writers called it "obscure death."